 Although lesser-known than Bukhansan, Achasan delivers some of the best hiking around Seoul.
 Compared to other mountains in Seoul, Achasan can seem vertically challenged to hikers.
 Don’t let its smaller stature fool you: The vistas from Achasan are among the city’s finest.
 The mountain flanks the Seoul city centre to the east, giving it a unique perspective.

 Once you’ve made your way up Achasan’s ridge (about 30 minutes), a slew of hiking courses await.
 They range between 1.5 and 2.5 hours.
 Hit any one of them to experience all the sights and sounds of Achasan.

 One of the most interesting parts of the journey is Achasan Park.
 The park is peppered with military fortifications.
 The fortresses, including Achasanseong Fortress, date back to the Goguryeo Era (37BC-668AD).
 Wander around to enjoy the park’s relaxing natural beauty.

 How to get to Achasan

 Take Seoul Metro Line 5 to Achasan Station.
 From Exit 2, walk straight along Cheonho-daero.
 Turn left at Jayang-ro.
 Walk about 3 blocks and swing right at the Y-junction.
 Follow the road and turn right at Yeonghwasa-ro.
-The entrance to Achasan Park will be on your right just uphill past the school.
+The entrance to Achasan Park will be on your right, uphill past the school.

-Back in 1968, Bugaksan was the backdrop for a battle that saw a group of North Korean commandos, on course to assassinate the South Korea president, gunned down by South Korean and American soldiers.
+Back in 1968, Bugaksan was the backdrop for an interesting battle.
+The skirmish started when a group of North Korean commandos set course to assassinate the South Korea president.
+The plot ultimately failed.
+They were gunned down nearby by South Korean and American soldiers.